chaukap/Twitter.Net/README.md

 ### Search for tweets
 * Use a factory to build the search query:
 ```
-TwitterSearchFactory factory = new TwitterSearchFactory("bitcoin OR crypto OR cryptocurrency")
+TwitterSearchFactory factory = new TwitterSearchFactory("Chihuahua OR Poodle")
                     .MaxResults(25)
                     .Include(new List<TwitterSearchFactory.TweetFields>() {
-                        TwitterSearchFactory.TweetFields.id,
-                        TwitterSearchFactory.TweetFields.public_metrics,
-                        TwitterSearchFactory.TweetFields.text
+                        Fields.TweetField.id,
+                        Fields.TweetField.public_metrics,
+                        Fields.TweetField.text
                     });
 ```
-* Create a twitter scraper and Search using the factory
+* Create a twitter scraper and search using the factory
 ```
-var scraper = new TwitterScraper("<Bearer Token>");
 var results = await scraper.Search(factory);
 ```